 BA (Law) LLB; GAICD

-Patsi is an experienced lawyer and admitted to practice in both Australia and South Africa.
+Patsi is an experienced lawyer and was admitted to practice in both Australia and South Africa.
 Having practised as a Senior Counsel Barrister in South Africa before immigrating to Australia, Patsi took up a medico-legal role within the public health sector in Australia.
 She has worked in a senior managerial role within the largest paediatric speciality network in Australia for the past several years.
-Patsi is passionate about advocating for children’s rights to equitable healthcare both nationally and internationally.
-She has continued to nurture the intersect between health, law and social responsibility, especially where it affects children, since her days at university in South Africa, where she was the first woman to chair the largest national student fundraising and charitable organisation, National Rag, in the late 1980s.
+Patsi is passionate about advocating for children’s rights to equitable healthcare, both nationally and internationally.
+She has continued to nurture the intersect between health, law and social responsibility, especially where it affects children, since her days at university in South Africa, where she was the first woman to chair the largest national student fundraising and charitable organisation, National Rag, in the late 1980’s.

 Joanne is a health communications professional with an interest in global child health.
 She has worked and volunteered with children’s hospitals and medical NPOs in South Africa and Australia.